Biomedical Engineering BS / Biomedical Engineering MS

 About the Program

-The Biomedical Engineering BS/MS dual degree is an accelerated program providing the academically qualified student an opportunity to simultaneously earn both BS and MS degrees (two diplomas are awarded) in the biomedical engineering program areas of his/her/their choice in five years, the time normally required to finish a bachelor's degree alone.
+The Biomedical Engineering BS/MS dual degree is an accelerated program providing the academically qualified student an opportunity to earn both BS and MS degrees (two diplomas are awarded) in the biomedical engineering program areas of his/her/their choice in five years, the time normally required to finish a bachelor's degree alone.

 The program combines the practical work experience of Drexel undergraduate cooperative education with the graduate credentials of an advanced degree.
 With both an undergraduate and graduate degree and practical work experience, BS/MS graduates enter the work force with specialized knowledge and training.